iMillJoe/Hippopotamath/README.md

 Hippopotamath
 =============

-An educational math game for kids to learn math.
+An educational math game for kids.

 "Hippopotamath" Is a game where kids are asked math/logic questions.
 When the child gets a question right, the hippo eats the answer, and his belly gets bigger.